 It is possible to find in schools a kind of organization called PTA, which is constituted by parents and teachers.
 In this organization, various things of public utility and improvements are organized, such as security, this of course includes guidance on the way from home to school and vice versa.
 With the collaboration of both parties and in an active way.

-On the homepage of the Ministry of Education, Culture, Sport, Science and Technology, there is an information guide on school enrollment.
-To read the Portuguese version click here.
+On the homepage of the Ministry of Education, Culture, Sports, Science and Technology, there is a guide to information about school enrollment.

 Other articles related to Japanese schools: